langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - Call graph–based SCA represents a significant advancement in software security.
 This approach involves creating a call graph, a visual representation of all function calls within a program.
-By mapping out these interactions, call graph–based SCA provides a comprehensive view of the software’s structure and behaviour.
+By mapping out these interactions, call graph–based SCA provides a comprehensive view of the software's structure and behaviour.
 This granularity is particularly effective in pinpointing the exact locations within the code where vulnerabilities may exist based on the actual usage of open source components.
-Call graph–based SCA,offer a detailed understanding of the software’s behaviour, highlighting the areas where vulnerabilities could be exploited.
+Call graph–based SCA,offer a detailed understanding of the software's behaviour, highlighting the areas where vulnerabilities could be exploited.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]

 ##### 1.1.44.2.2.
 Runtime SCA

-- Runtime SCA analyses software dependencies in real time during the application’s actual running.
-This method dynamically detects and evaluates the actively used open source components and dependencies, offering a live view of the software’s behaviour in its operational environment.
+- Runtime SCA analyses software dependencies in real time during the application's actual running.
+This method dynamically detects and evaluates the actively used open source components and dependencies, offering a live view of the software's behaviour in its operational environment.
 Unlike traditional SCA, which assesses dependencies at the development or deployment stages, runtime SCA provides insights based on how the application utilises these components in real-world scenarios, leading to more precise and context-specific vulnerability identification.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][